3 Ways You Can Settle Your Debts In Malaysia

 - After the credit card is paid off, Ali moves on to the education loan with a monthly repayment of RM605, a sum of both the previous repayment amount with the current one: RM500 + RM105, hence the “snowball” effect.
 With this amount, Ali will be able to pay off the education loan in only 4 months!

-- Next, he will move on to clear off his car loan with a total monthly repayment of RM905 – snowballing the previous payment amount with the current car monthly repayment.
-With this amount, the car loan will be cleared in 20 months (instead of 60!).
+- Next, he will move on to settle his car loan with a total monthly repayment of RM905 – snowballing the previous payment amount with the current car monthly repayment.
+With this amount, the car loan will be settled in 20 months (instead of 60!).

 - He’s debt-free!